lfranzen/spatial-lung-fibrosis/README.md

 1. Move the `semla_analysis` folder and content to another location (this analysis path has its own R project file and package requirements)
 2. Download the spaceranger output data and/or STUtility/Seurat objects and place them in their correct locations (see `data/README.txt`)
 3. Install [`renv`](https://rstudio.github.io/renv/articles/renv.html) and install the necessary packages from the `renv.lock` file by using `renv::restore()`
-4. Manually install the packages within the `bin/` folder
+4. Manually install the packages within the `bin/` folder(s) and [STUtility v.
+1.1.1](https://github.com/jbergenstrahle/STUtility/releases/tag/1.1.1)
 5. Read the `scripts/README.txt` for information about all scripts and their content